 Cải Xanh (Mustard Greens)

 Mustard greens are also a favorite vegetable in Vietnam.
 People call it cải xanh.
-You can either stir fry it with garlic, ginger, mushroom, or boil it.
+You can either stir-fry it with garlic, ginger, or mushroom, or boil it.
 This vegetable is also put in a hot pot (lẩu), a popular eating style in Vietnam.
 When eating lẩu, all raw and fresh ingredients will be prepared on the table.
 People will sit together and cook the ingredients by themselves with the same hot pot containing the soup during eating.

 Other Vegetable Names In Vietnamese

 As mentioned earlier, there are different kinds of vegetables in Vietnam.
 Below are some other vegetables you can find in Vietnam.

 - Cải thảo: napa cabbage

 - Cải bẹ xanh, cải đắng: mustard greens